domapic/domapic-base/README.md

 ### Usage

 Once you have installed globally your package, you´ll have the CLI available from command line.
+If not installed globally, all available commands can be executed as well using npm scripts, or executing directly the `/bin/your-cli-name` file.
+Next, the `start` example include the different invocation methods examples.

 Default available commands are:

 * `help`